 Our Focus

-The Working Group develops a technical standard for certification of smart contracts.
+The EEA EthTrust Security Levels Working Group specifies "EEA EthTrust Security Levels", a set of requirements for security audits of Ethereum smart contracts to ensure an industry-wide level of quality for security audits.
 This provides three levels of certification that give progressively stronger reassurance about the security properties of a smart contract or set of contracts intended to be deployed on an Ethereum blockchain.

 Resources